alexau1012/brighte-backend-test/README.md

 Happy Coding 🧑‍💻

-In the project, I have added three additional REST API endpoints to the referrer API.
+In the project, I have added three additional REST API endpoints to the referral API.
 These includes:

 * Create a new referral.
 * Update an existing referral.